FinnAngelo/codespaces-dezog-zx81/readme.md

 # Introduction
-This is a small ZX81 assembler program to illustrate the debugging with [DeZog](https://github.com/maziac/DeZog).
+This is a small ZX81 assembler program to illustrate the debugging with [DeZog](https://github.com/maziac/DeZog) - in a codespace!
 The program consists of a BASIC loader (wrapper.asm) and and assembler program (main.asm).
 The main.asm is wrapped into a REM statement at line 1 of the ZX BASIC program.